Media-Bias-Analysis-Group/frontend-challenge/README.md

  </div>
 <br>

 We've provided a screen [designs](./design) for desktop version.
-You should follow design measurements in sketch file.
+You should roughly follow design measurements in sketch file.There is no need to be pixel-exact here, we get the gist :).

-There's no screens designed for the mobile version, but if you build a responsive app it's a big plus.
+There should be at least very rough responsitivity.

 If you don't have licence for sketch visit their [official](https://www.sketch.com/) website to get a free trial version.